straytripod/wg-monitor/README.md

 # wg-monitor
-A bash script to monitor wireguard
+A bash script to monitor wireguard. <br>
+You will need to have sendmail installed for email alerts.